 Staff & manager sponsorship responsibilities

-Imperial College London has a Sponsor licence which recognises us as a 'A' rated - Highly Trusted Sponsor, which allows us to sponsor eligible EEA and non-EEA nationals to work for us under the Skilled Worker Route (SWR) and T5 Temporary Worker Route (TWR) (Formally Tier 2 General and Tier 5 Government Authorised Exchange) of the Points Based Immigration System.
+Imperial College London has an A-rated - Highly Trusted Sponsor licence, which allows us to sponsor eligible individuals to work for us under the Skilled Worker Route (SWR) and T5 Temporary Worker Route (TWR) of the UK Points Based Immigration System.

 UK Visa and Immigration (UKVI) imposes strict conditions on the employment of sponsored workers.
 In order that we can continue to sponsor and employ EEA and non-EEA nationals, we must ensure that we are requesting and assigning Certificates of Sponsorship appropriately and retaining the required records.